cppd/math/README.md

 1. Showing the loaded OBJ file on the screen with shadows, wireframes, rotation, scaling, et cetera.
 Vertex, geometry, fragment shaders.

 1. Two-dimensional discrete Fourier transform for arbitrary sizes.
 Bluestein's algorithm and FFT.
 In parallel on the GPU, compute shaders.

+1. Optical flow via the pyramidal Lucas-Kanade algorithm.
+In parallel on the GPU, compute shaders.

 1. Computing 2D convex hulls via the divide et impera algorithm.
 In parallel on the GPU, compute shaders.